JGarza189/neuroblastoma-2025/Output/README.md

 ## Output

-This directory contains simulation results generated from the developed mathematical model.
+This directory contains simulation results generated from the developed pharmacology model.

+**File:**
-### `simulation.graphs-RAW.pdf`
+`simulation.graphs-RAW.pdf`

 This file includes raw output plots from the numerical simulations discussed in the manuscript.
+Each figure corresponds to different parameter sets or treatment scenarios explored in the study.